Jacobious52/Swarm/README.md

 # Swarm
-AI swarm bot game
+AI swarm bot game (program your swarm bot to engulf the opponents)

+Quick and hacky code just a quick idea and practising Go purposes.
+Not anything proper at all!

-Controller - Go
+Controller - Go - Jacob Gonzalez

-Viewer     - js/p5
+Viewer     - js/p5 - Trek Hopton

 Model/Bot  - Any lang through stdin/stdout